NotWoods/tigeroakes.com/resume/_data/left_column.md

 #### 08/2017 - 12/2017	[yelp.com](https://yelp.com)

-Software Engineering Intern – Messaging Team
+Software Engineering Intern – Messaging
 --------------------------------------------

 ### Yelp

-+ Worked on Messaging/Request a Quote feature, which lets users request information from businesses.
++ Built Describe Your Project, a feature to make it easier for users to request quotes from home services businesses.
-+ Used **Python** backend with HTML and CSS to improve “online now” indicators and attract more users.
++ Created backend **Python** package and routes.
++ Implemented UI with **React** and **Redux** using functional design.
++ Wrote tree structure to track flows of questions to ask users.

 #### 05/2016 – 04/2017	[github.com/ubc-farm](https://github.com/ubc-farm)